-Our primary pediatric lab was remodeled in 2012 with a Phillips angiography system which interfaces with the Phillips Xper monitoring and recording system.
-We also perform cases in a Siemans hybrid suite and have access to a Siemans interventional MRI suite.
-Fellows are responsible for rigorous interpretation of pressure wave forms and transfer of information into the PedCath documentation system for those cases they participate in.
+Our primary pediatric lab was remodeled in 2012 with a Phillips angiography system that interfaces with the Phillips Xper monitoring and recording system.
+We also perform cases in a Siemans Hybrid Suite and have access to a Siemans Interventional MRI Suite.
+Fellows are responsible for a rigorous interpretation of pressure waveforms and the transfer of information into the PedCath documentation system for those cases they participate in.
 Angiography is stored and presented using the Agfa HealthCare IMPAX cardiovascular imaging system.
 Approximately 300 congenital cardiac catheterizations are performed yearly in our lab.

-The echocardiography lab is a completely digital, ICAEL certified, facility utilizing current state-of-the art equipment for performing a basic transthoracic echocardiogram, transeseophageal echocardiogram on infants as small as 1.5 kg, and a top-of-the-line scanner for fetal echocardiography.
-The lab is 3-D capable as well, and is part of an extensive state-wide telemedicine program.
-We routinely perform over 5,000 transthoracic echocardiograms and approximately 450 transesophageal echocardiograms and 350 fetal echocardiograms each year.
+The echocardiography lab is a completely digital, ICAEL certified, facility utilizing current state-of-the-art equipment for performing a basic transthoracic echocardiogram, transesophageal echocardiogram on infants as small as 1.5 kg, and a top-of-the-line scanner for fetal echocardiography.
+The lab is 3-D capable as well and is part of an extensive state-wide telemedicine program.
+We routinely perform over 6,500 transthoracic echocardiograms and approximately 450 transesophageal echocardiograms and 650 fetal echocardiograms each year.

 MRI / CT